 An accumulator bet, also knows as an ‘acca’, is an individual bet made up of a collection of single bets.
 For an accumulator bet to be successful, each of the single bets within the accumulator must be winning bets.

-Below we can see an example of an accumulator, in this instance each of the single bets (also known as folds, legs or selections) is for an upcoming round of Premier League matches:
+Below we can see an example of an accumulator, in this instance each of the single bets (also known as folds, legs or selections) is for a round of Premier League matches:

 Calculating your accumulator odds is easy.
 You simply multiply each selection into the next.
 So using our example above, our calculation would be:

 - 1.50 x 1.35 x 1.60 x 1.90 x 3.50 = 21.55

 Placing 20€ on this accumulator will return you 431€, for a profit of 411€ (our return of 431€ minus our stake of 20€).
 For this accumulator to be successful, each of our selections must be correct.
 If not, our 20€ stake is lost.

 Please note that your accumulator bet does not have to be made up of match result selections.
 In fact, your accumulator can not only be composed of a range of betting markets including Asian handicaps, goal totals and many more, but can also be made up of selections across a variety of leagues, tournaments and sports.

 This is one reason why accumulator bets are so popular, particularly over a weekend, as they provide punters with the opportunity to bet across many events, with large payouts available for a small investment.

 While accumulator bets can often be referred to by the number of selections they include, for example a sixfold accumulator consists of six selections, it is also possible to combine a number of selections to create an array of accumulator bets.